January 2020 Update:

 The RX-301 course is also available within the Wildland Fire Learning Portal (delivered concurrently with RX-341).
 For those geographic areas that would like to use the Portal for the RX-301/RX-341 combined courses, please contact the Great Basin Training Center.

 Updated NWCG Prescribed Fire Plan Template, PMS 484, 2017

 *Prescribed Fire Complexity Rating System Guide, PMS 424, 2017

-An update to the Prescribed Fire Planning Procedures and Implementation Guide (the Guide), now Interagency Prescribed Fire Planning and Implementation Procedures Guide, PMS-484, has been released that affects content for RX-341.
+An update to the Prescribed Fire Planning Procedures and Implementation Guide (the Guide), now NWCG Prescribed Fire Plan Template, PMS 484, has been released that affects content for RX-341.

 Due to the updates to the Guide instructors should note the following changes prior to instructing the course.

 - Element #2 Go/No Go checklist will no longer be called AA checklist.
 (Now called the AA Ignition Authorization.)

 - #18 is now called “Wildfire Declaration.”

 - Section 1.11 – The second instructor note mentions AA checklist again.

 - Section 4.11 – Instructor Note “see the Guide page 20” is now page 27.
 (Complexity analysis.)